-Seventeen states subsequently enacted legislation to allow long-term unauthorized immigrant students to become eligible for in-state tuition if they meet certain requirements: California, Colorado, Connecticut, Illinois, Kansas, Maryland, Minnesota, Nebraska, New Jersey, New Mexico, New York, Oklahoma, Oregon, Texas, Utah, Washington and Wisconsin.
+A number of states subsequently enacted legislation to allow long-term unauthorized immigrant students to become eligible for in-state tuition if they meet certain requirements: California, Colorado, Connecticut, Illinois, Kansas, Maryland, Minnesota, Nebraska, New Jersey, New Mexico, New York, Oklahoma, Oregon, Texas, Utah, Washington and Wisconsin.
 In 2008, Oklahoma ended its support for in-state tuition for students without lawful presence.
 In 2011, Wisconsin ended its support in the 2011-2013 budget law.
 In addition, several state university systems established policy to offer instate tuition rates to unauthorized immigrant students, such as the Hawai’I Board of Regents (2013), Michigan Board of Regents (2013) and Rhode Island Board of Governors (2011).
-Three states currently offer state financial assistance to unauthorized students: California (A130, 2011), New Mexico (S582, 2005) and Texas (H1403, 2001).
-On Feb.
-18, 2014, the Washington legislature approved legislation to expand the state need grants for certain unauthorized immigrant students.
-The governor is expected to sign the legislation (S6523).
+Five states currently offer state financial assistance to unauthorized students: California, Minnesota, New Mexico, Texas and Washington.

 Since 2001, Congress has been considering bipartisan legislation to repeal this provision and help certain immigrant students gain legal status.
 In the 113th Congress, legislation in both the House and Senate was introduced with bipartisan cosponsorship.
 The U.S. Senate passed S744 which includes provisions repealing Sec.
 505 of the 1996 illegal immigration law addressing instate tuition and offering an expedited path to citizenship for young unauthorized immigrant students.
 In the House, HR15, which largely mirrors the Senate bill, was introduced with 193 cosponsors.